-As I got older, I became obsessed with finding ‘my vocation’ – stuck on the notion that there was some specific career out there that would bring me blissful fulfillment.
-Years on, and many self help books later ,and I was no further closer to finding that elusive calling.
-Of course there are things I might have enjoyed doing, but the practical side of my brain would always shout out about the practicalities – mainly about how the bills would be covered.
+As I got older, I became obsessed with finding ‘my vocation’ – stuck on the notion that there was some specific career out there that would bring me blissful fulfilment.
+Years on, and many self help books later ,and I was no closer to finding that elusive calling.
+Of course there are things I might have enjoyed doing, but the sensible side of my brain would always shout out about the practicalities – mainly about how the bills would be covered.
 In the meantime, the constant working and long, hideous commutes were dragging me down.
-I had always wanted to go travelling and was certain it was something I would do one day, but with my other half Mark, not keen on the idea, plus my underlying need for financial security – it never happened.
+I had always wanted to go travelling and was certain it was something I would do one day, but with my other half Mark being not keen on the idea, along with my underlying need for financial security – it just never happened.

 It was a big scary thing – neither of us had ever back-packed, despite having travelled quite a lot.
 And we weren’t the bravest, toughest of people (or so I thought).
 22 months and 20 countries later and we had learnt a lot, adapted amazingly and had a completely new view of life and way of life.